oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

     ```

     * `sid` specifies the source non-CDB.
-    * `target_cdb` is where you want to migrate the database.
+    * `target_cdb` is the CDB where you want to plug in.
     * `source_db_link` is the name of the database link in the target CDB, plus the refresh rate.
-It's set to 60 seconds here which is too low for a realistic scenario, but suitable for demo purposes.
+Here, it's set to 60 seconds which is too low for a realistic scenario, but suitable for demo purposes.
-    * `target_pdb_name` renames the database to *TEAL*.
+    * `target_pdb_name` renames the database from *FTEX* to *TEAL*.
     * `target_pdb_copy_option` instructs the CDB to use Oracle Managed Files (OMF).
     * `start_time` is set to 15 minutes from starting AutoUpgrade.
 In a realistic scneario you would probably use an absolute time.